3 days left to save on virtual founder workshops at TC Early Stage 2020 – TechCrunch

 Here’s a glimpse of the great sessions waiting for you at Early Stage 2020.

-How to raise a successful series A with Greylock’s Reid Hoffman and Sarah Guo: Raising money is all in the details, and no one knows those details better than Reid Hoffman and Sarah Guo.
-Hear from these two seasoned experts about how to craft the perfect pitch deck — Hoffman will dive deep on his annotated LinkedIn Series B pitch deck while Guo breaks down exactly what she looks for.
+How to raise a successful Series A with Greylock’s Reid Hoffman and Sarah Guo: Raising money is all in the details, and no one knows those details better than Reid Hoffman and Sarah Guo.
+Hear from these two seasoned experts about how to craft the perfect pitch deck — Hoffman will dive deep on his annotated LinkedIn Series B pitch deck, while Guo breaks down exactly what she looks for.
 With consumer and enterprise fields equally represented, these two should offer a wealth of strategic information around how to successfully raise a Series A.

 Take advantage of your professional blueprint and tune in to TC Early Stage 2020 on July 21-22.
 Take advantage of early-bird savings, buy your pass before June 26 at 11:59 pm (PT) and save $50 in the process.